astrix-network/astrix-gpu-miner/README.md

-# astrix-gpu-miner
+# astrix gpu miner
-A fast GPU miner for Astrix using AstrixHash algorithm with 5% dev fee made by paragone
+A fast GPU miner for Astrix using AstrixHash algorithm with 2% dev fee

 You can modify the % devfund with --devfund-percent